School of Information Sciences

 The Impact of Cultural Differences on Negotiations

-C. Michael Lewis, Professor, School of Information Sciences
+C. Michael Lewis, Professor

 Dr. Lewis was awarded $1.5 million in funding for two projects from the U.S. Department of Defense’s Multidisciplinary University Research Initiative (MURI) program.
 The MURI program supports research projects of interest to the Department.
 Lewis, whose research interests involve human-computer interaction, is working with researchers from four other universities on a project to discover methods for observing how cultural differences may impact negotiation efforts.
 The results may be used to train military negotiators.
 For the second project, Lewis is also working with faculty at other universities to evaluate the benefits of a decentralized military information network.